drewvoigt10/cellcuratoR/README.md

 library(cellcuratoR)
 vignette("export_shiny_object_vignette", package = "cellcuratoR")
 ```

+Please note: this vignette is not completely evaluated on installation, as it requires writing and exporting datasets to the user's local machine.
+Accessing the vignette provides the codebase for obtaining an example dataset, processing the dataset, and exporting the object.
+It takes ~5-15 minutes to download and process the example dataset and ~5-10 minutes to export the dataset.

-Briefly, the user should first create a directory (eg my_cellcuratoR_objects) in which to store exported data objects.
+The user should first create a directory (eg my_cellcuratoR_objects) in which to store exported data objects.
 The export_shiny_object() function requires the following basic arguments:
 + seurat_object: the S4 Seurat object of interest.
 + final_cluster_column_name: the column name (character string) in the meta.data that corresponds to the final cluster label of each cell.
 + library_id_column_name: the column name (character string) in the meta.data that corresponds to the originating library of each cell.
 For canonical-correlation analyzed datasets, this is often the "orig.ident" column within the meta.data.